Ivy Calvin: Post-mixed martial arts career

 After being waived by the SaberCats, Calvin entered the business of buying storage lockers in 2008 and opened his store Grandma's Attic in 2009.
 He then joined the cast of A&E's series Storage Wars in 2012 as a recurring storage unit buyer during the show's third and fourth seasons before becoming a regular cast member since the fifth season, on which he is sometimes known as the "King of Palmdale" and "King of Lancaster".

 Personal life

-Calvin has a wife, Wendy, who he married in 2014, along with two children, Ivy Calvin Jr. (born 1998) and Isaiah Calvin (born 2000).
+Calvin married his wife, Wendy, in 2014.
+He has two children, Ivy Calvin Jr. (born 1998) and Isaiah Calvin (born 2000).